Top 8 UX Psychology Principles Every Appreneur Should Know

 Aligning psychology in user design with how we do things every day can help us design around these mental models to help us quickly understand how their components behave.

-7. The Von Restorff Effect – The heart of UX Psychology
+7. The Von Restorff Effect – The Heart of UX Psychology

 The Von Restorff Effect states that when we see a group of similar objects, the one that stands out and differs the most.

-This principle makes all the difference when you want to help users remember important details such as pin-code, coupon-code, seat number, etc. Making them visually distinctive might just do the trick.
+This principle makes all the difference when you want to help users remember important details such as pin code, coupon code, seat number, etc. Making them visually distinctive might just do the trick.

-Designers often use this principle to improve UI usability by prompting call-to-actions that compels one to take an action.
-This is also in studying memory processes by manipulating the degree of similarity between two objects as well as observers’ performance by discriminating them.
-Its wordmark is known as the “Von Restorff Effect” owing to its popularity in design.
+2. This is also used in studying memory processes by manipulating the degree of similarity between two objects as well as observers’ performance by discriminating them.

-Want to know whether this actually makes a difference?
+Do you want to know whether this actually makes a difference?
 Have you ever highlighted your textbooks to remember important information?
 Well, there you have it.

 8. Fitts’s Law